Twitter under Elon Musk: ElonJet and journalists suspended

 On December 14, Musk suspended ElonJet, a Twitter bot account operated by Jack Sweeney which tracked Musk's private jet in real-time using publicly accessible data, in addition to several of Sweeney's other accounts.
 He had previously stated, "My commitment to free speech extends even to not banning the account following my plane, even though that is a direct personal safety risk."
 Defending his decision to suspend the accounts, Musk declared a ban on doxxing real-time location data, and Twitter followed suit by updating its policies page.

 The next day, Twitter banned the accounts of multiple journalists who had been covering the ElonJet incident, as well as the Mastodon account on Twitter, on the grounds that they had violated the new doxing policy.
 Some of the suspended journalists joined a Twitter Spaces mass audio call with Musk, where Musk was asked about their suspensions; Musk quit the call, and the call was abruptly ended before the entire Twitter Spaces service was temporarily taken down.
 Musk attributed the shutdown to a software bug, while a Twitter senior software engineer said that Spaces had been "taken offline".
 Most suspended journalists were later reinstated, but found themselves unable to post new tweets until their policy-violating tweets had been taken down.

 State-affiliated media labeling

 In April 2023, Twitter designated National Public Radio's main account as "US state-affiliated media", a label that was typically reserved for foreign media outlets that directly represented the point of view of their respective governments, like Russia's RT and China's Xinhua.
 Twitter's decision was controversial; though established by an act of Congress, NPR is an independent news organization that only receives a fraction of its funding through government programs.
 Twitter's previous policy had explicitly mentioned NPR, as well as the United Kingdom's BBC, as examples of networks that were not considered state-affiliated due to their editorial independence.
 NPR ceased activity on its main Twitter account in response to the designation.
-As of October 2023, NPR still no longer uses Twitter, with the media outlet describing the effects on traffic as negligible.
+As of October 2023, NPR still no longer uses X, with the media outlet describing the effects on traffic as negligible.